neuroquery/pubget/README.md

 `--vocabulary_file` option.
 This file will be parsed as a CSV file with no header, whose first column contains the terms.
 Other columns are ignored.

-We also pass to `nqdc vectorize` the directory containing the text we want to vectorize, created by `nqdc extract_data` in step 3 (here we are using the default vocabulary):
+We also pass to `pubget vectorize` the directory containing the text we want to vectorize, created by `pubget extract_data` in step 3 (here we are using the default vocabulary):

 ```
-nqdc vectorize nqdc_data/query_3c0556e22a59e7d200f00ac8219dfd6c/subset_articlesWithCoords_extractedData/
+pubget vectorize pubget_data/query_3c0556e22a59e7d200f00ac8219dfd6c/subset_articlesWithCoords_extractedData/
 ```

 This creates a new directory whose name reflects the data source (whether all